microchip-pic-avr-examples/dspic33ck-power-dcdc-dual-active-bridge-development-platform/.mchp_private/doxygen/config/markdown-files/Firmware Detail.md

 # Fault Protection

-The fault protection code is executed every 100us at the start of the converter state machine in the function _Drv_PwrCtrl_ILLC_Fault_Check()_.
-The body of the fault code is located in the files _power_controller/drv_pwr_ctrl_ILLC_fault.c_and_misc/fault_common.c_.
+The fault protection code is executed every 10us in theinterrupt service routine in the function _Dev_Fault_Execute()_.
+The body of the fault code is located in the files _device/fault/dev_fault.c_.

 There are two types of protection:

 1. Firmware fault protection
 2. Hardware fault protection

 The firmware fault protection is implemented on the dsPIC on the DP-PIM.
-The hardware fault protection is implemented on the LLC power board.
+The hardware fault protection is implemented on the DAB power board.
 It's purpose is to prevent catastrophic board damage, particularly due to input and output over current events.

 [[back to top](#start-doc)]
 - - -